We use our Bank Rate to influence the interest rates that banks and building societies offer their customers.

 Monetary policy is action that a country's central bank or government can take to influence how much money is in the economy and how much it costs to borrow.
 As the UK’s central bank, we use two main monetary policy tools.
 First, we set the interest rate we charge banks to borrow money from us – this is Bank Rate.

 Second, we can create money digitally to buy government and corporate bonds – this is known as asset purchase or quantitative easing (QE).

 We have used QE to stimulate the UK economy since the 2008 financial crisis.

-We use monetary policy to influence how much prices rise (‘the rate of inflation’) or fall (‘the rate deflation’).
-We set monetary policy to achieve the Government’s target of keeping inflation at 2%.
+We use monetary policy to influence how much prices rise (‘the rate of inflation’) or fall (‘the rate of deflation’).
+We set monetary policy to achieve the Government’s target of keeping inflation at 2%

 Low and stable inflation is good for the UK’s economy and it is our main monetary policy aim.

 We also support the Government’s other economic aims for growth and employment.
 Sometimes, in the short term, we need to balance our target of low inflation with supporting economic growth and jobs.

 The Monetary Policy Committee (MPC) decides what monetary policy action the Bank of England will take to keep inflation low and stable.